AI Competency for Educators

 "The aim of using AI in education should move beyond merely providing access to information and standardized responses, toward inquiry enrichment, intellectual development and capacity empowerment."

 This is The Connected Classroom AI Policy Audit Tool.
-This is an independent product.
-Not UNESCO-endorsed.

 What Makes This Approach Different

-We believe effective AI integration requires more than knowing how to prompt ChatGPT or analyze data.
+Effective AI integration requires more than knowing how to prompt ChatGPT or analyze data.
 It demands:

 • A deep understanding of cognitive development